grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ### Output format

-By default output format is JSON, but it is possible to configure it.
-For this, there is an option `output_format`.
+By default the output format is JSON, but it is possible to configure it using the `output_format` option.
 Allowed values are: `json`, `yaml`.
-The output format will also change an extension of the output files.
+The output format will also change the extension of the output files.

 Example definition in the `buf.gen.yaml`:
 ```yaml